Influenza key points

 • There are many misconceptions about flu vaccine.
 CDC addresses many of these misconceptions and provides a summary of the benefits of vaccination and selected scientific studies that support these benefits.

-• Flu vaccine is recommended for everyone 6 months of age and older who do not have contraindications.
+Flu vaccine is recommended for everyone 6 months of age and older who do not have contraindications.
 While some flu formulations are not recommended for some patients and some patients should not receive flu vaccine at all, this is uncommon.
-For more guidance on contraindications and precautions for influenza vaccine, please see Table 2 on page 4 in the Summary of Flu Vaccine Recommendations 2022-23 and pages 17-20 in the 2022-2023 ACIP Influenza Recommendations
+For more guidance on contraindications and precautions for influenza vaccine, please see the CDC MMWR article detailing the 2024-25 ACIP Influenza Recommendations.

 Below are the links to the latest information and data that might inform your conversations with patients in the upcoming months:

-• Influenza vaccination has been found effective in preventing influenza-associated hospitalization during pregnancy.
+Influenza vaccination has been found effective in preventing influenza-associated hospitalization during pregnancy.
+For more information on influenza associated hospitalizations, please see the latest MMWR.

 For more information on questions and answers related to this flu season, please see the General information about flu page.